Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 - When Iowa State records more than 29.8 points, it is 3-1 against the spread and 3-1 overall.

-- In games that Iowa State piles up more than 433.9 yards, the team is 2-1 against the spread and 2-1 overall.
+- Iowa State is 2-1 against the spread and 2-1 overall when the team picks up more than 433.9 yards.

-- The Cyclones have turned the ball over seven times this season, six fewer than the Longhorns have forced (13).
+- This year, the Cyclones have seven turnovers, six fewer than the Longhorns have takeaways (13).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.